WSTG - Latest

 - From Blueprint to Fortress: A Guide to Securing IIS 5.0, by John Davis, Microsoft Corporation, June 2001

-- Secure Internet Information Services 5 Checklist, by Michael Howard, Microsoft Corporation, June 2000
+- Secure IIS 5 Checklist, by Michael Howard, Microsoft Corporation, June 2000

 - Red Hat’s (formerly Netscape’s) iPlanet